 The terminations of the strokes can be classified into three types: STRAIGHT, ROUNDED AND MIXED.
 You can use any of the three as long as all of the icons in a pack have the same type.

 Strokes and texts in the icon must appear expanded:

 When two consecutive different colored shapes appear, Pathfinder should not be applied to cut them.
 One shape must appear above the other one that occupies the full form, as shown below.

 SHAPES WITH DIFFERENT COLORS.
 METHOD 2

-If there are two shapes that end in the same point of the icon, you need to adjust the nodes so that one shape continues under the other.
+If two shapes end in the same point of the icon, you need to adjust the nodes so that one shape continues under the other.

-All the elements must appear properly arranged, occupying their logic position in relation with the rest of the elements and keeping the objects that occupy the full shape as a base:
+All the elements must appear properly arranged, occupying their logic position in relation to the rest of the elements.
+Please remember to use full-shape objects as a base: